-The Authority continues to achieve its potential as the regional economic driver.
-Given the mission to enhance the economic well-being of North Carolinians, the Authority continues to bring high-impact jobs and investment to eastern North Carolina by sustaining and expanding existing tenants, recruiting new industries, and strategically collaborating with partners to ensure the availability of a skilled workforce.
+The Authority continues to achieve its potential as a regional economic driver.
+Given the mission to enhance the economic well-being of North Carolinians, the Authority continues to bring high-impact jobs and investment to eastern North Carolina by recruiting new industries and strategically collaborating with partners to ensure the availability of a skilled workforce.